papajessie/swcdocs/translate.md

-    dia_evt_4_eotf_r_13_outro2 "This base didn't have any useful intel, but if there's one base, there's bound to be more." dia_evt_4_eotf_r_14_intro1 "Attack another [F2D62F]Imperial Operative[-] and see if you can find any intelligence on the Empire's Er'Kit operation." dia_evt_4_eotf_r_14_outro1 "If this is right... the Empire has an extensive presence on Er'Kit that they've managed to keep hidden really well." dia_evt_4_eotf_r_14_outro2 "I knew the Empire had to be involved in this some way.I'll start checking around on Er'Kit for Imperial presence." dia_evt_4_eotf_r_16_outro1 "I'm getting a distress call from your partner, Agent. you should head back to your base!" dia_evt_4_eotf_r_17_intro1 'Incoming!'
+    dia_evt_4_eotf_r_13_outro2 "This base didn't have any useful intel, but if there's one base, there's bound to be more." dia_evt_4_eotf_r_14_intro1 "Attack another [F2D62F]Imperial Operative[-] and see if you can find any intelligence on the Empire's Er'Kit operation." dia_evt_4_eotf_r_14_outro1 "If this is right... the Empire has an extensive presence on Er'Kit that they've managed to keep hidden really well." dia_evt_4_eotf_r_14_outro2 "I knew the Empire had to be involved in this some way.
+I'll start checking around on Er'Kit for Imperial presence." dia_evt_4_eotf_r_16_outro1 "I'm getting a distress call from your partner, Agent. you should head back to your base!" dia_evt_4_eotf_r_17_intro1 'Incoming!'
     dia_evt_4_eotf_r_17_outro1 "That's not the last of them."